-- Selection of vehicles using alternative fuels or bio-fuels, rather than fossil fuels. - Establishment of measures and dissemination of information on the preferential use of driving styles (eco-driving) which do not entail considerable cost and, if combined with appropriate training, constitute an effective way to reduce fuel consumption. - Implementation of tire pressure control systems and gear change indicators. - Use of recycled lubricants. - Use of low rolling resistance tires.
+- Selection of vehicles using alternative fuels or biofuels, rather than fossil fuels. - Establishment of measures and dissemination of information on the preferential use of driving styles (eco-driving) which do not entail considerable cost and, if combined with appropriate training, constitute an effective way to reduce fuel consumption. - Implementation of tyre pressure control systems and gear change indicators. - Use of recycled lubricants. - Use of low rolling resistance tyres.

 2.4.3.
-Tire labels
+Tyre labels

-Since November 1st, 2012 the European Regulation No. 1222/2009 on the labeling of tires with reference to fuel savings and other substantial parameters has been in force.
-Tires are responsible, mainly because of the rolling resistance, for 20% to 30% of the fuel consumption in vehicles, as a result of which the reduction of the tire rolling resistance may considerably promote the energy efficiency of road transport and, by consequence, the reduction of emissions.
+Since November 1st, 2012 the European Regulation No. 1222/2009 on the labelling of tyres with reference to fuel savings and other substantial parametres has been in force.
+Tyres are responsible, mainly because of the rolling resistance, for 20% to 30% of the fuel consumption in vehicles, as a result of which the reduction of the tyre rolling resistance may considerably promote the energy efficiency of road transport and, by consequence, the reduction of emissions.

-The Regulation aims, amongst other things, to improve the road transport efficiency by promoting fuel-saving and safe tires.
-Furthermore it sets the framework for the provision of harmonized information with regard to the criteria related to tires through labeling, enabling consumers to make documented choices when purchasing tires.
+The Regulation aims, amongst other things, to improve the road transport efficiency by promoting fuel-saving and safe tyres.
+Furthermore it sets the framework for the provision of harmonized information with regard to the criteria related to tyres through labelling, enabling consumers to make documented choices when purchasing tyres.

-Labeling provides information, inter alia, on the level of fuel saving and wet grip.
-This information is collected through harmonized trial methods, described below:
+Labelling provides information, inter alia, on the level of fuel saving and wet grip.
+The said information is collected through harmonized trial methods, described below:

-GRADING OF TIRE PARAMETERS
+GRADING OF TYRE PARAMETRES

-Part A : Fuel efficiency classes.
+Part A: Fuel efficiency classes.